quadbio/RNAseq_tutorial/Tutorial.md

             quote = F, row.names = F, col.names = F)
 ```

+If we provide the gene list and background to DAVID and then run the "Functional Annotation Chart" analysis, this is what we get.
 <p align="center">
 <img src="img/david_c2.png" /><br/>
 <sub><i>The "Functional Annotation Chart" output of DAVID on C2 genes, given the expressed genes as the background</i></sub>
 </p>

-It looks like a strong enrichment on "extracellular exosome", as well as quite some other functional terms, of the C2 genes.
+There is a strong enrichment of "extracellular exosome", as well as some other functional terms, of the C2 genes.

-You would have to output the gene lists of different clusters into different text files, and then repeat the upload gene list -> select background -> do analysis -> download results pipeline manually.
+This is the result for one cluster.
+Next you would have to output the gene lists of different clusters into different text files, and then repeat the upload gene list -> select background -> do analysis -> download results pipeline manually.

-DAVID also has a [REST API](https://david.ncifcrf.gov/content.jsp?file=DAVID_API.html) for programmable access to the service.
+You may be annoyed by that, and want to search around whether there is any way to make it automatic.
+Indeed, DAVID has a [REST API](https://david.ncifcrf.gov/content.jsp?file=DAVID_API.html) for programmable access to the service.
 However, it has a lot of limitations on the number of genes in the gene list, the number of queries per computer per day (it defines a computer based on the IP address, so multiple computers sharing the same IP, for instance, computers within the ETH network, would be considered as one), and so on.
 Therefore, it is not really a good option to run DAVID.

+So generally speaking, DAVID is a great tool.
+It is easy to use, and has already incorporated many functional annotations.
 On the other hand, the limitations of DAVID, as a purely web-based service, is also obvious.
+For example:
 1. It doesn't allow large scale enrichment analysis with multiple gene lists
 2. It doesn't allow customized analysis with user-defined functional gene sets or annotations.
 This could be a big issue if DAVID doesn't contain the information you need (e.g. the species of your interest is not among the DAVID collection)
 3. The sensitivity of DAVID is relative low.
 On top of the conservative EASE score being used by DAVID, its power is also limited by the fact that every functional term, regardless their relationship in the ontology, are considered as independent, which is expected to provide conservative results
 4. Its support of programmable analysis is extremely weak, only with the REST API which has lots of limitations

 If any of those really matters a lot to you, you would need a different tool which is programmable and customizable, although you would have to take care of more stuffs like getting the functional annotation collections and so on.
-Indeed, there are alternative tools available. [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html), an R package available in Bioconductor (install with `BiocManager::install("topGO")`), is one of the most commonly used one among the others.
+There are alternative tools available. [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html), an R package available in Bioconductor (install with `BiocManager::install("topGO")`), is one of the most commonly used one among the others.
 Comparing to DAVID, it allows large scale testing via looping through your gene lists.
 It also allows different tests to be used, and customized GO databases.
 The latter one is useful when you are dealing with some species which are not available in DAVID, but with their GO information available somewhere else.
 Here we are not going into the details.
 You can try to follow its [official tutorial](https://bioconductor.org/packages/release/bioc/vignettes/topGO/inst/doc/topGO.pdf) to set up the test by yourself.

 #### Enrichment analysis: rank distribution comparison
 The frequency-based test should satisfied the need in most of the time.
 Meanwhile, you may still feel some limitations on it.
 For instance, the power of the frequency-based test is related to the number of genes in the gene list.
 When the gene list is small (only handful ones, for example), even if they are all annotated to one functional term, you may still not get that term as a significantly enriched one.
 Also, since in many cases the gene list to test is derived from DE analysis, and is greatly influenced by the criteria of DE which is usually quite arbitary.
 This is why the rank-based statistical tests for enrichment analysis are developed and used.
 Among them, [GSEA (Gene Set Enrichment Analysis)](https://www.gsea-msigdb.org/gsea/index.jsp) is the most widely used one.
 Instead of using a gene list of interest, it takes a ranked list of all the genes in the analysis.
 For example,  one common approach for two-condition comparison is after doing the DE analysis, to represent each gene by $s_{g} = sign(logFC_{g}) \times (-log_{10}{P_{g}})$.
 Afterwards, genes are ordered based on $s_{g}$, resulting in a ordered gene list with their scores as the input to GSEA.
 Next, GSEA applies a procedure similar to [Kolmogorov–Smirnov test (KS test)](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) which estimates the significance of divergence between [CDFs (cumulative distribution functions)](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of two distributions, to compare the score distributions of genes in an annotated gene set and those are not by calculating the [ES (Enrichment Score)](https://en.wikipedia.org/wiki/Gene_set_enrichment_analysis#Methods).
 The significance of ES is then estimated by a phenotypic-based (or gene-based when there is few samples) permutation test in order to produce a null distribution for the ES.

 The original GSEA is a standalone software.
-More recently there is the `fgsea` R package developed by the Computer Technologies Laboratory, ITMO University, Russia, which allows us to do the analysis fast, so that it is easier to incorporate with the other analysis done earlier in R. The `fgsea` is available in Bioconductor and can be installed with `BiocManager::install("fgsea")`.
+More recently, there is the `fgsea` R package developed by the Computer Technologies Laboratory, ITMO University, Russia.
+With its help, it is now much easier to incorporate GSEA with the other analysis done in R. The `fgsea` is available in Bioconductor and can be installed with `BiocManager::install("fgsea")`.
 The core function of the package, `fgsea`, expects two main input: a list with each component being genes in a pathway or gene set, and a named (by gene names that's also used by the pathway list) vector of gene scores in the descending order.

 One problem here is that the ranking procedure only works well when there is a reference condition with every other conditions compared to it, or it is the even simpler case that only two conditions are compared.
 This is not the case in our example.
 On the other hand, if you really eager to try GSEA to see whether there is anything interesting can be found, you can redo the analysis in a different way so that it is possible to derive the scores.
 For example, for each layer, we can apply DE analysis to compare samples of the layer and samples of the other layers to derive the p-values and fold changes.
 Let's take L4 as the example and use our self-made test as an example.
 ```R